Vaidehibacchuwar/Object_Detection/README.md

 # Object_tracking

-🔍 Object Detection using Computer Vision – A project that detects and localizes multiple objects in images using OpenCV and deep learning models like YOLO/Faster R-CNN.
-Ideal for real-time applications such as surveillance and automation.
+🎯 Object Tracking using OpenCV – Tracks moving objects in video streams using algorithms like CSRT, KCF, or Deep SORT.
+Useful for surveillance, sports analysis, and real-time applications.